brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Grav balancing is an anti-gravity system that reduces the mass of the weapon, making it lighter.
 Grav balancing also reduces the kick of a weapon when fired, helping the user to keep the weapon pointed at its intended target.
 All weapons are fitted with a Grav balancing system.
 The weight of the weapon is due to the generator required to accelerate the rounds.
 Grenades
 Much like in the 20th Century, grenades are mini explosive devices.
 They can be thrown or fired from a weapon and can have a number of different detonation options that are decided before the grenade is fired.
 Grenades come in two sizes: Low Velocity Grenades (LVG) and High Velocity Grenades (HVG).
-LVGs are the size of a �D� Cell battery and have a typical blast radius of 25m.
+LVGs are the size of a 'D' Cell battery and have a typical blast radius of 25m.
 These can be thrown.
 LVGs come in a vast array of applications, both destructive and pacifying.
 HVGs are much more powerful, the size of a 20th Century can of Coca Cola and have a typical blast radius of 50m.
 They are always destructive and usually fired (you have to be augmented to throw it far enough for you to not be in its blast radius).
 Grenades to damage to everything in their radius.
 For a human, that would mean applying the damage to head, left arm, right arm, torso, left leg and right leg separately.
 For a fragmentation LVG, that would be 100 points to each location, or 600 points in total.
 For larger objects than people, take an estimate of how much damage it takes.
 The larger it is, the more it takes.
 Triggers (Optional)
 Grenades normally explode when they hit something.
 However, all grenades come with a variety of triggers that allow the user to specify the conditions under which they explode.
 These can be quite complicated and are up to the player to describe, they include: